Pepper Canyon Hall, Third Floor

 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

-Education Studies (EDS) at UC San Diego offers the Master of Education Degree/California Preliminary Multiple Subject Teaching Credential for elementary school teachers; the Master of Education Degree/California Preliminary Single Subject Teaching Credential in English, world language, mathematics, biology, chemistry, geosciences, and physics for secondary school teachers; the Master of Arts in Teaching and Learning with an emphasis in curriculum design; the Master of Arts in Deaf Education; the Doctor of Education (EdD) in Teaching and Learning, the Joint Doctor of Education (JDP) with California State University, San Marcos, in Educational Leadership; the Doctor of Philosophy (PhD) in Education: Transforming Education in a Diverse Society; and three undergraduate minors in Education Studies.
+Education Studies (EDS) at UC San Diego offers the Master of Education Degree/California Preliminary Multiple Subject Teaching Credential for elementary school teachers; the Master of Education Degree/California Preliminary Single Subject Teaching Credential in English, world language, mathematics, biology, chemistry, geosciences, and physics for secondary school teachers; the Master of Arts in Deaf Education; the Master of Arts in Teaching and Learning with an emphasis in curriculum design (not currently accepting applications); the Joint Doctor of Education (JDP) with California State University, San Marcos, in Educational Leadership; the Doctor of Philosophy (PhD) in Education: Transforming Education in a Diverse Society; and three undergraduate minors in Education Studies.

 A primary focus of the Education Studies Program is to provide equity of educational access for all students in public schools.
 This goal is actualized through the academic and field components of each of our programs.
 We require candidates to master the subject matter that they will teach and develop a repertoire of effective teaching practices that utilize their students’ cultural knowledge and language diversity as educational resources.